AlexIncarnati/movies-app/README.md

 ## Create a build of the app

-You can create a build version of the app by running this command on your terminal, you can find the configuration on webpack.config.js.
 You will find the built files inside the /dist folder.

 ```
 npm run build